Bachelor of Arts in Broadcast and Electronic Communication Arts

 Transfer Student Roadmap

 For students with an AS-T in Film, Television and Electronic Media.
-This roadmap opens in a new tab.

 This degree program is an approved pathway (“similar” major) for students earning the ADT in Film, Television and Electronic Media